Our Charity Registration Service is designed to make the process of registering as a charity as simple as possible.

 “The service you offer is quite simply fantastic.
 Any member making application for charitable status would be crazy not to use your experience.
 The hours that can be spent trying to get wording correct and meet requirements that are not always transparent, can be avoided and the process is so much quicker." - Ken Scott, Energize Community Choir

-If you are using our model constitution and want to use our charity registration service contact us now.
+If you want to use our charity registration service contact us now.

 If you are still unsure if you need to register and how it all works see the FAQs below.

 Please note that our Charity Registration service is currently only available to groups based in England or Wales who are looking to register as an unincorporated society.
-However, we are hoping to extend our Charity Registration service to groups who are based in Scotland (the Charity regulator in Scotland - OSCR - have a different application process) as well as those groups in England and Wales who would like to register as a CIO.
-If your group falls under either of these two categories and you would like to become a registered Charity then please do contact us on email@example.com to register your interest.
+However, we are hoping to extend our Charity Registration service to groups who are based in Scotland (the Charity regulator in Scotland - OSCR - have a different application process).
+If your group is based in Scotland and you would like to become a registered charity then please do contact us on firstname.lastname@example.org to register your interest.

 Why should we register as a charity?